 This is a very inspirational letter from a well-known Hong Kong radio station host, Liang Jizhang, to his son.
 The letter is very touching and heartfelt.
 It contains Liang Jizhang’s perceptions of life and infinite love for his family.

 Life is uncertain — nobody knows how long they will live, and there are certain things to do and speak out about before it is too late.
 I am your father; if I do not tell you, nobody else will.
-This letter records my experience of painful failures that may be of benefit to you through life.
+This letter records my experience of painful failures that may be of benefit to you throughout life.

 In your life, nobody is obliged to treat you well except for your mother and me.
 For those who are good to you, you must cherish them and be grateful.